milossontak/cv/index.md

 __Komerční banka - Civil Code project (KBPOM)__

-A project that has a significant impact on the processes and legal documentation in Komerční banka.
+A project that had a significant impact on the processes and legal documentation in Komerční banka.
 The adoption of the new Civil Code and related legislation represents a fundamental change in Czech private law and the largest change in Czech legislation in the last decade.

 - Management of one of the business analytical streams (Client and Deposit Products),
 - proposals for modifications and processing of business processes,